tan-wei/genet/README.md

 ## Display Filter

 Deplug has a simple DSL(Domain Specific Language) to filter packets.

 It is very similar to JavaScript.
+(And actually, it will be transpiled into JavaScript and executed on V8 JIT!)

 Display filter applies the filter program to each frame and shows them only if the result value is _truthy_.
 Therefore, following filters do nothing: always show all frames.